All Episodes

 That's not my problem.

-Put them in a boat, give them some food, and send them on their way.
+Put them in a boat, give them some food, and send them on their way, depending where they come from.

-I um I got a lot to say today.
+All right, I got a lot to say today.

-You should see the front cover of the both the New York Post and the New York Daily News.
+You should see the front cover of both the New York Post and the New York Daily News.

 I mean, ISIS, the JV team, has struck again.